MaayanLab/WebDevDemo/README.md

-# webdev-summer-demo
+# WebDevDemo

-web dev demo
+Web Dev Demo

 ## Development

-The entrypoint of the application is in `webdev_summer_demo/app/app.py`; do not change the name of the file or directory.
+The entrypoint of the application is in `webdevdemo/app/app.py`; do not change the name of the file or directory.

 ### Getting Started
 ```bash